CherokeeLanguage/CherokeeLemmatizer/README.md

 Install Gradle 2.10 or better.

-Close the Simple UI project next to this project.
+Clone the Simple UI project next to this project.

 cd CherokeeAffixSplitter/CherokeeAffixSplitter
 gradle clean build fatjar